FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 ## PostgreSQL - Reading Data from a database

-To read PostgreSQL data from the command line, we will need access to the `postgres` client, to do this, run an interactive instance of the `postgresql-client` image supplying the connection string as shown to obtain a command line prompt:
+To read PostgreSQL data from the command-line, we will need access to the `postgres` client, to do this, run an interactive instance of the `postgresql-client` image supplying the connection string as shown to obtain a command-line prompt:

 ```bash
 docker run -it --rm  --network fiware_default jbergknoff/postgresql-client \